1997alon/ChatApp-Backend/README.md

-ChatApp - Backend
+# 💬 ChatApp - Backend
 👉 To go to the frontend: ChatApp-Front

 ❓ What is this project?
-ChatApp is a simple real-time messaging platform that allows users to register, log in, and chat with others through a clean interface.
+ChatApp is a simple real-time messaging platform where users can:

+🧾 Register and log in

+💬 Chat with others through a clean and responsive interface

+🌐 Communicate entirely through a structured REST API over HTTP

-The system uses a structured backend and a modern frontend to provide a smooth and interactive experience.
+The system uses a modular Object-Oriented Java backend, paired with a modern React frontend, to deliver an efficient and interactive chat experience.

-All communication is handled via REST API over HTTP, and only registered users can interact with the system.

 🧠 Technologies Used
 🔙 Backend
 Language: Java

-Framework: Spring Boot (manually set up, without Maven)
+Framework: Spring Boot (manually set up — no Maven)

 Architecture:

-Object-Oriented Programming (OOP) with clean structure and modularity
+Built with Object-Oriented Programming (OOP) principles

-REST API used for communication between frontend and backend
+Communication via REST API

-Thread pooling used to handle multiple requests efficiently
+Thread pooling used to handle multiple concurrent requests

-JSON is used for data exchange
+JSON for all data exchange

 🖥️ Frontend
 Language: JavaScript

-Libraries/Technologies: React, CSS
+Technologies: React, CSS

 Features:

-User-friendly interface for login and messaging
+Clean and intuitive UI for login and messaging

 Displays message history

-Built with clean, responsive design
+Responsive design that works across devices

 🗄️ Database
 Engine: MySQL